 - Exit / Minimize The uppermost 'x' button in the toolbar exits the emulator session when selected while the '-' option minimizes the entire window. - Power The Power button simulates the hardware power button on a physical Android device.
 Clicking and releasing this button will lock the device and turn off the screen.
 Clicking and holding this button will initiate the device "Power off" request sequence. - Volume Up / Down Two buttons that control the audio volume of playback within the simulator environment. - Rotate Left/Right Rotates the emulated device between portrait and landscape orientations. - Take Screenshot Takes a screenshot of the content currently displayed on the device screen.
-The captured image is stored at the location specified in the Settings screen of the extended controls panel as outlined later in this chapter. - Zoom Mode This button toggles in and out of zoom mode, details of which will be covered later in this chapter. - Back Simulates selection of the standard Android "Back" button.
-As with the Home and Overview buttons outlined below, the same results can be achieved by selecting the actual buttons on the emulator screen. - Home Simulates selection of the standard Android "Home" button. - Overview Simulates selection of the standard Android "Overview" button which displays the currently running apps on the device. - Fold Device Simulates the folding and unfolding of a foldable device.
-This option is only available if the emulator is running a foldable device system image.
+The captured image is stored at the location specified in the Settings screen of the extended controls panel as outlined later in this chapter. - Zoom Mode This button toggles in and out of zoom mode, details of which will be covered later in this chapter. - Back Performs the standard Android "Back" navigation to return to a previous screen. - Home Displays the device home screen. - Overview Simulates selection of the standard Android "Overview" navigation which displays the currently running apps on the device.

-• Extended Controls - Displays the extended controls panel, allowing for the configuration of options such as simulated location and telephony activity, battery strength, cellular network type and fingerprint identification.
+- Fold Device Simulates the folding and unfolding of a foldable device.
+This option is only available if the emulator is running a foldable device system image. - Extended Controls Displays the extended controls panel, allowing for the configuration of options such as simulated location and telephony activity, battery strength, cellular network type, and fingerprint identification.